EGF2/docs/source/includes/_Micro Services.md

   		},
 		"system_user": {
 			"code": "01", // object type code
-			"suppress_event": true // in case "no_event" is present and set to true client-data will not produce any events related to this object
+			"suppress_event": true, // in case "no_event" is present and set to true client-data will not produce any events related to this object
+			"back_end_only": true,
 			"validations": { // for more info on validations please see Validations subsection }
 		},
 		"session": {
 			"code": "02",
+        	"suppress_event": true,
-        		"suppress_event": true
+			"back_end_only": true
     		},
     		"user": {
         		"code": "03",